We’re an affiliate. We may earn a commission on qualifying purchases through the links on this page. Learn more by reading our disclaimer.

 Dental hygiene is a very important part of the care of any pet and bearded dragons are no different.
 It is crucial that you take extra special care of your dragon’s teeth to help them eat over the course of their life.

-It is actually pretty simple to clean your Bearded Dragons teeth and can be done at home with very little effort.
+It is actually pretty simple to clean your dragon’s teeth at home with very little effort.

 Check out this helpful video on how to clean your bearded dragon’s teeth: